 They also believed that it might change the entire nation.
 If simple justice could be achieved in Mississippi just by young people organizing and volunteering for a summer, what did that suggest for the rest of the nation?
 Perhaps even more importantly, how would Freedom Summer affect the people involved in it?
 Taking on the daunting task of wading into nonviolent battle against unrestrained and brutal racial subjugation would forever change all who participated in Freedom Summer.
 Those experiences would be carried with Freedom Summer veterans and affect their work as the Civil Rights Movement continued, the conflict over the Vietnam War escalated, and as America struggled to decide what equality and democracy meant in the late 20th century.

 How can we use the lessons from Freedom Summer to address today’s most intractable problems?
-On February 5, 2014, in our National Youth Summit on Freedom Summer webcast, we will revisit the history of Freedom Summer with Civil Rights Movement veterans, including Dr. Robert ‘Bob’ Moses and others, to discuss the Summer’s legacy and the lessons they see in the movement for young people today.
-Join us.
+In our National Youth Summit on Freedom Summer webcast, we revisited the history of Freedom Summer with Civil Rights Movement veterans, including Dr. Robert ‘Bob’ Moses and others, to discuss the Summer’s legacy and the lessons they see in the movement for young people today.
+Watch the archived webcast here.